-In a Theft Case the Crown Is Required to Present Evidence That the Accused Had Knowing Possession and Control of the Stolen Property Rather Than Mere Contact or Connection With the Stolen Property.
+To Prove a Theft Case the Crown Must Present Evidence of Knowing Possession and Control of the Stolen Property Rather Than Just Contact or Connection With the Stolen Property.

 When a person is accused of, and charged with, theft of property as per section 322 of the Criminal Code of Canada, R.S.C.
 1985, c.
 C-46, there is a requirement that the Crown prove that the person charged was in unlawful possession of the stolen property rather than proving merely circumstantial contact with, or connection to, the stolen property.